 Second, increase your carb consumption drastically once a week.
 You can eat up to 3 grams of carbs per lb of body weight.
-This sudden increase will increase insulin levels, which will in turn decrease the SHBG (sex hormone-binding globulin).
+This sudden increase will increase insulin levels, which will in turn decrease the SHBG (s*x hormone-binding globulin).
 SHBG’s function in the body is to attach to testosterone molecules in our blood and transport it.
 This is a major factor in how much testosterone can actually reach different tissues.
 When you increase insulin levels, this will separate SHBG from the testosterone molecules.

 This in effect, “releases” testosterone, thus allowing it to reach the tissues, including muscle tissue, instead of further binding it to SHBG and denying its muscle building properties.
 Triggering growth will boost your metabolism and will aid you in getting a more shredded body.

-2. How to manipulate Insulin
+2. How to balance Insulin